MaryGz/Cv-and-portfolio/README.md

 ---

-## 🚀 From Dev to Technical Writer
+## 🚀 Dev and Technical Writing
 There are few things as frustrating and unhelpful to a software dev than incomplete, confusing, or non-existing documentation.
-I discovered that **this is a problem that enjoy solving.**
-My background as a Java/Python developer allows me to understand the "how" of software, while my passion for synthesis and visual design allows me to master the "why" and the "what."
-Also my experience trying to workl with decade-old documentation allows me to empathize with current developers.
+I discovered that this is a problem that enjoy solving.
+Also my experience trying to work with decade-old documentation allows me to empathize with current developers.

-- **Technical Roots:** 4+ years at Oracle & Texas Instruments.
+- **Technical Roots:** 6+ years at Oracle & Texas Instruments.
 - **Visual Strategy:** Graduate Diploma in Graphics & Animation applied to technical diagrams.
 - **Efficiency First:** Proven track record of reducing manual compliance tasks by 95%+.